wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 ## Configuration in  `wpstarter.json`

-For better readability and portability it is also possible to have a file named **`wpstarter.json`**, placed besides `composer.json`, that contains only WP Starter configuration (anything that would go in the  `extra.wpstarter` object):
+For better readability and portability it is also possible to have, in the same folder as `composer.json`, a file named **`wpstarter.json`** containing only WP Starter configuration (anything that would go in the  `extra.wpstarter` object):

 ```json
 {